abhijitpal1247/Neurohack/README.md

-This repo is for the NeuroHack, an hackathon organized by LTIMindtree.
+This repo is for the NeuroHack, a hackathon organized by LTIMindtree.
-It contains for both the frontend and backend of a platform that has a topic-modeling ML system to categorize IT support tickets and enable automated tagging, and n anomaly detection model to monitor ticket resolution times and reassignment frequency.
+It contains both the front and backend of a platform with a topic-modeling ML system to categorize IT support tickets and enable automated tagging, and an anomaly detection model to monitor ticket resolution times and reassignment frequency.